JeyRunner/malin-lang/README.md

 ### Build from source
 First install cmake and c++ compiler.
+Note that c++20 has to be installed, e.g. via `g++-10`.
-Then llvm dependency and other decencies:
+Then install llvm dependency and other decencies:
 * For debian we have to add the llvm10 package sources because they are not included in Debian 10
   ```bash
   # taken from https://apt.llvm.org/